 workflowy

-Workflowy review.
-A representative outliner app.
+Workflowy review A representative outliner app.
 An app with a plethora of features as you use it more.

 Table of Contents

-- Workflowy review.
-A representative outliner app.
+- Workflowy review A representative outliner app.
 An app with a plethora of features as you use it more.

 Workflowy appears very simple, but it’s a highly sophisticated app.

-There wasn’t much beyond being an outliner in the past, but upon closer inspection, it’s packed with features.
+Actually, there wasn’t much beyond being an outliner in the past, but upon closer inspection, it’s packed with features.

 However, upon revisiting, I realized that while the app maintains a simple framework, Workflowy offers more than just simplicity and listing.
 It seems like they’ve packed in as many features as possible within the confines of this simple interface.
 For instance, each bullet point isn’t merely a list item; they’re also referred to as nodes.
 These nodes function as notebooks within a note-taking app.
 You can create nested nodes within nodes, allowing you to delve deeper, akin to sub-items or notes within a notebook.
-Even without bullet points, if you create a separate “paragraph,” it doesn’t turn into a list format, allowing for conventional writing app usage.
+Additionally, even without bullet points, if you create a separate “paragraph,” it doesn’t turn into a list format, allowing for conventional writing app usage.

 As simple as Workflowy is, its speed is fast, and its characteristics as an outliner have become a sort of personality.

-Adding pictures or changing the color of items within the nodes is basic functionality.
+Adding pictures or changing the color of items within the nodes is considered basic functionality.
 However, what surprised me again is that it’s also possible to view the format in both the standard bullet format and the board format.
-The board format allows viewing documents like a Kanban board, and creating nodes within nodes as mentioned earlier can resemble creating sub-items on a Kanban board.
+The board format allows viewing documents like a Kanban board, and creating nodes within nodes as mentioned earlier can resemble creating sub-items in a Kanban board.

-However, there isn’t a tutorial within the app itself (although there is one on the website), so as you use the app, you gradually realize the app’s true value by discovering features like “Oh, it can do this too.”
+However, there isn’t really a tutorial within the app itself (although there is one on the website), so as you use the app, you gradually realize the app’s true value by discovering features like “Oh, it can do this too.”
 As a result, you might initially think of it as just another ordinary app, as I did.
 So, you might wonder if the app is a bit lacking in intuitiveness…

 The free version also allows for some usage to a certain extent.
 The paid version also offers decent value for money.